Orange County Domestic Violence Expungement Attorney

 The individual may be unable to get their domestic violence conviction expunged if they have committed or are still under sentence for another criminal offense.

-Even if the individual has served prison time because of their felony conviction, it may be possible to get a pardon from the Governor in certain exacting conditions.
-A Certificate of Pardon and Rehabilitation is a special form of expungement that may be granted when the individual has shown themselves to have been genuinely committed to rehabilitation and have steered away from any conflicts with the law a specified period.
+Even if the individual has served prison time because of their felony conviction, getting a pardon from the Governor in certain exacting conditions may be possible.
+A Certificate of Pardon and Rehabilitation is a unique form of expungement that may be granted when the individual has shown themselves to have been genuinely committed to rehabilitation and has steered away from any conflicts with the law for a specified period.

 A domestic violence conviction can impose severe limitations on your life.
-Seeking an expungement can be challenging because of the intricacies and emotional nature of these offenses.
+Seeking an expungement can be challenging because of these offenses' intricacies and emotional nature.
 That is why it is essential to hire an Orange County domestic violence expungement attorney with experience handling domestic violence matters and expungements.

 At the Law Offices of Randy Collins, our Orange County domestic violence expungement lawyers have a sound grasp of these cases.
-We know what facts are important to focus on and what strategies can be used to pursue post-conviction relief.
+We know what facts to focus on and what strategies to pursue post-conviction relief.